 The Media Redundancy Protocol (MRP) is a protocol that lets you set up high-availability, ring-shaped network structures.
-An MRP Ring with Hirschmann devices is made up of up to 100 devices that support the Media Redundancy Protocol (MRP) according to IEC 62439.
+An MRP Ring with Hirschmann devices is made up of up to 100 devices that support the MRP protocol according to IEC 62439.

 If a section is not operating, then the ring structure of an MRP Ring changes back into a line structure.
-You can specify the maximum recovery time.
+The maximum recovery time can be configured.